mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Introduction

 {\bf Contributions.} In this paper, we introduce {\sf mpNet}, an unfolded neural network specifically designed for massive MIMO channel estimation.
 The unfolded algorithm is matching pursuit \cite{Mallat1993}, which is a greedy computationally efficient algorithm taking advantage of the massive MIMO channel sparsity.
-The network takes as input the least squares channel estimates, with the objective to denoise them.
+The network takes as input the least squares (LS) channel estimates.
+Considering this estimate a noisy version of the channel, the objective can be seen as channel denoising.
 The weights of {\sf mpNet} are initialized using an imperfect physical model.
-The main concerns while designing the method were to make it: \begin{itemize} \item {\bf Unsupervised}: no need for clean channels to train {\sf mpNet}, the method uses the least squares channel estimates as training data and a reconstruction cost function.
-It is thus trained as an autoencoder \cite{Rumelhart1986}. \item {\bf Online}: no need for a separate offline training phase, {\sf mpNet} is initialized with an imperfect physical model and trained incrementally using online gradient descent \cite{Bottou1998}. \item {\bf SNR adaptive}: no need for several networks trained at different SNRs, {\sf mpNet} automatically adapts its depth to incoming data. \item {\bf Computationally efficient}: backpropagation through {\sf mpNet} is cheaper than classical channel estimation using a greedy sparse recovery algorithm (which corresponds to the forward pass of {\sf mpNet}). \end{itemize} To the best of the authors' knowledge, the proposed method is the only one meeting all these requirements.
+The main concerns while designing the method were to make it: \begin{itemize} \item {\bf Unsupervised}: no need for clean channels to train {\sf mpNet}, the method uses the LS channel estimates as training data and a reconstruction cost function.
+It is thus trained as an autoencoder \cite{Rumelhart1986}.
+In addition, and unlike the minimum mean squared error (MMSE) estimator, {\sf mpNet} does not require knowledge of the channel correlation matrix. \item {\bf Online}: the traditional offline training phase is replaced by an intelligent initialization using an imperfect physical model. {\sf mpNet} is then trained incrementally using online gradient descent \cite{Bottou1998}. \item {\bf SNR adaptive}: no need for several networks trained at different signal-to-noise ratio (SNR) levels, {\sf mpNet} automatically adapts its depth to incoming data. \item {\bf Computationally efficient}: backpropagation through {\sf mpNet} is cheaper than classical channel estimation using a greedy sparse recovery algorithm (which corresponds to the forward pass of {\sf mpNet}). \end{itemize} To the best of the authors' knowledge, the proposed method is the only one meeting all these requirements.
 Such a method is particularly suited to imperfectly known or non-calibrated systems.
-Indeed, starting from an imperfect physical channel model, our method allows a base station to automatically correct its channel estimation algorithm based on incoming data.
+Indeed, starting from an imperfect physical channel model, our method allows a base station (BS) to automatically correct its channel estimation algorithm based on incoming data.

-Note that this paper is partly based on a previously published work \cite{Lemagoarou2020}.
-This paper is however much more exhaustive, since the method is exposed in a more comprehensive way, SNR adaptivity is totally new, and a much more extensive set of experiments is performed in order to empirically assess the method.